The various metal stamping processes produce metal shavings and dust, which combine with lubricants to contaminate the stamped parts.

 Aqueous degreasing is done by immersing or in-line spraying the parts in/with alkaline or acidic water-based metal cleaners formulating to remove stamping fluids.
 In some cases, ultrasonics are used to aid the removal of residues.

 #2.
-Vapor degreasing can be used on a wide variety of metals, including galvanized steel, stainless steel, copper, bronze, and aluminum.
+Manufacturers can use vapor degreasing on various metals, including galvanized steel, stainless steel, copper, bronze, and aluminum.

 #4.
 Aqueous degreasing is suitable for cleaning stamped parts with water-soluble lubricants.